 AI/ML Model Training is located in CU-CP or OAM, and AI/ML Model Inference function is located in CU-CP

+To improve the mobility decisions at a gNB (gNB-CU), a gNB can request mobility feedback from a neighbouring node.
+Details of the procedure are FFS.

+The AI/ML Model Training function may consist of both online and offline training.
+Whether and how to define online training is FFS.

+5.3.2.2 AI/ML Model Training in OAM and AI/ML Model Inference in NG-RAN node

-5.3.2.1 AI/ML Model Training in OAM and AI/ML Model Inference in NG-RAN node
+Figure 5.3-1 AI/ML Model Training in OAM and AI/ML Model Inference in NG-RAN node

-Step 1: The RAN is assumed to have in use a trained AI/ML model for inference
+Step 1.
+The NG-RAN node configures the measurement information on the UE side and sends configuration message to UE including configuration information.

 Step 2.
+The UE collects the indicated measurement, e.g., UE measurements related to RSRP, RSRQ, SINR of serving cell and neighbouring cells.

+Step 3.
+The UE sends measurement report message to OAM via NG-RAN node including the required measurement.

+Step 4.
+Model Training.
+Required measurements are leveraged to training ML model for UE mobility optimization.

+Step 5.
+OAM sends ML Model Deployment Message to deploy the trained/updated ML model into the NG-RAN node(s).
+The NG-RAN node can also continue model training based on the received AI/ML model from OAM.

+Note:This step is out of RAN3 Rel-17 scope.

+Step 6.
+The NG-RAN node obtains the measurement report as inference data for UE mobility optimization.

+Step 7.
 Model Inference.
 Required measurements are leveraged into Model Inference to output the prediction, e.g. UE trajectory prediction, target cell prediction, target NG-RAN node prediction, etc.

+Step 8.
+The NG-RAN sends the AI/ML model performance feedback to OAM(FFS).

-Step 3.
+Step 9.
 According to the prediction, recommended actions or configuration are executed for Mobility Optimization.

-5.3.2.2 AI/ML Model Training and AI/ML Model Inference in NG-RAN node
+5.3.2.3 AI/ML Model Training and AI/ML Model Inference in a NG-RAN node

-Figure 5.3-1: Model Training and Model Inference both located in RAN node
+Figure 5.3-2: Model Training and Model Inference both located in RAN node